fenago/katacoda-scenarios/hyperledger-fabric-advanced/hlf-advanced-setup/steps/1/text.md

-In this step, we will setup clone the HLF respository.
+In this step, we will setup clone the HLF repository.

 Let's clone the following repository by copying & executing following command in the terminal.
 `git clone https://github.com/fenago/HLFADV.git`{{execute}}